Fuxian Lake

 Fuxian Lake (抚仙湖 (Fǔxiān Hú)) is a body of water in Yunnan Province, China.
 It stretches through Chengjiang, Jiangchuan and Huaning Counties, spanning an area of 212 square kilometers.
 It is the third-largest lake in Yunnan, after Dian Lake and Erhai Lake, and the deepest, at 155 meters.
 It is the third-deepest fresh water lake in China, after Tianchi and Kanas Lake.
+The 1m vacuum solar telescope of the Yunnan Astronomical Observatory is located on a shore of the lake.

 Climate

-Fuxian Lake has a humid subtropical climate (Köppen climate classification Cwa) with humid summers and mild dry winters.
+Fuxian Lake has a subtropical highland climate (Köppen climate classification Cwb) with humid summers and mild dry winters.